-They also have 80% Depth of Discharge (DoD) — meaning they can discharge down to 80% of their original capacity without damage.
-A conventional flooded battery can typically discharge down to only 50% DoD.
+They also have an 80% Depth of Discharge (DoD) — meaning they can discharge down to 80% of their original capacity without damage.
+A conventional lead acid battery can typically discharge down to only 50% DoD.

 The AGM battery’s deep discharge capability also allows it to adapt well to a deep cycle application.
 As a result, AGM technology is often applied to the deep cycle battery format.
 You’ll find the deep cycle AGM battery in marine vehicles or UPS backup systems.

-The electrolyte soaked glass mats in between each lead plate act like a damper.
+The electrolyte-soaked glass mats in between the lead plates act like a damper.
 As the plates are packed fairly tightly, movement and vibrations are reduced to almost zero.
 This creates a battery that’s highly resistant to vibration and shock.

-The AGM battery is maintenance-free and doesn’t require any watering service.
+The AGM battery is maintenance-free and doesn’t require any watering service like a traditional wet cell battery.
 The absorbent glass mat between the plates holds the electrolyte in place, keeping it from spilling even when the battery is in odd positions.
 This allows for greater mounting flexibility.

 Now that we’ve looked at the advantages, let’s go over the drawbacks.

-Here are two common disadvantages of using AGM batteries:
+Here are two common drawbacks of using AGM batteries:

-The AGM battery has a lower tolerance to overcharging and high voltages when compared to flooded batteries.
+The AGM battery has a lower tolerance to overcharging and high voltages when compared to a flooded cell battery.

 2. More Costly

 AGM batteries are more expensive than traditional batteries as they cost more to manufacture.
-On average, conventional batteries cost $65-$130, but an AGM can be over $200.
+On average, a conventional battery costs $65-$130, but an AGM can be over $200.